videlec/veerer/doc/source/triangulation_tutorial.rst

     sage: sphere.is_isomorphic(sphere3)
     True

-The function :func:`~veerer.triangulation.Triangulation.is_isomorphic` also detect that our ``sphere`` and ``torus`` are not isomorphic
+The function :meth:`~veerer.constellation.Constellation.is_isomorphic` also detects that our ``sphere`` and ``torus`` are not isomorphic

 ::